edoyango/learngenomics.dev/docs/04-genomic-file-formats/01-compression-and-BGZF.md

 overhead) and only decompressing the block that contains the information you want.

+*EY Notes: It probably needs clarification that BAM files are SAM files with BGZF compression.
+And BGZF is just GZ compression, but using blocks.*

 Consider a single, bgzipped BAM file with the name `Sample.bam`.
 This file will typically be accompanied by an index called `Sample.bam.bai`, which contains offsets to the BGZF blocks.
 These two files are often treated as an inseperable